Small and flavourful, these Banh Mi Sliders are a fun twist on a classic Vietnamese street food!

 - Skip the bun and use a lettuce leaf as a cup.

-- Remember burgers can shrink slightly so making them a little bigger is a good thing.
+- Remember burgers and sliders can shrink slightly so making them a little bigger is a good thing.

 - If you do not eat pork try substituting lamb or beef.